|

 Our colleague Nadine is originally from Germany and joined the SAT team in Santiago de Chile in 2016.
 She has been part of the SAT Chile team as an intern in 2014 already and her colleagues were more than happy to welcome her back as an account executive after she finished her tourism studies in Germany.

 Nadine has travelled to several countries in South America, including Bolivia, Peru, Paraguay, Argentina and Brazil.
 But it was the Chilean culture and nature she fell in love with and this passion shows in the programs she creates for her clients every day.
 Nadine also loves Chilean wines and recommends to visit at least one winery when in Chile.
 During a trip to the Atacama desert, she enjoyed a flight in a hot air balloon – a once in a lifetime experience!
+Contact Nadine so she can help you plan your dream journey to Chile!

 In December LATAM will launch a new flight between Tel Aviv and Santiago de Chile via Sao Paulo with 3 weekly departures (SCL-TLV: Mon, Wed, Sat / TLV-SCL: Tue, Thu, Sun).